The mission of the Suburban Garden Club of Cheshire is to encourage

 Come to a Meeting!

 We typically meet on the third Wednesday of the month at the Cheshire Senior Center.
 Refreshments are available at 7 and meetings begin at 7:30.
 A $5 donation is suggested, but if you decide to join the Club we will deduct that $5 from your membership fee.
 Click here for information about speakers and topics at meetings during the current club year.
-The Senior Center is not available during COVID so we are meeting either via zoom or at alternate locations.
-Please click here for current information about meeting location.

 For more information on the following topics, please contact the members listed below.